szoutwp/articles/31. TailwindCSS and Variables/README.md

 );
 ```

-This will wrap all of our pages in the class `root` and `overflow-hidden`, css class from TailwindCSS.
+This will wrap all of our pages in the class `root` and `overflow-hidden`, CSS class from TailwindCSS.

 ## tailwind.config.js

-Now we've define some CSS variables how can we use them with tailwind css ?
+Now we've defined some CSS variables how can we use them with Tailwindcss?
 Simple we update our tailwind config file
 with some the new CSS variables.
-Here we simply wnat to extend the config to add new colour values.
+Here we simply want to extend the config to add new colour values.

 ```js
 module.exports = {